CheckThePulse/CS_TradeGain_SQL/README.md

 Please make yourself familiar with all variables running this proc.
 The default settings allow running the SP providing the only @fullPath.
 However additional data manipulation is possible - please see TestScenarios.sql
 Variables description and default values:
 - @dayDiff	= 1, --if set to 0 it will run for all possible days otherwise it is a value of days between buy and sell.
--	@bestTrade	= 0, --if set to one and dayDiff grater from 1 then it SP will rank all days within dayDiff.
+-	@bestTrade	= 0, --if set to 1 and dayDiff grater from 1 then SP will rank all days within dayDiff.
--	@allFiles	= 0, -- 0 loads only 1 selected file and 1 run all files in the folder.
+-	@allFiles	= 0, -- 0 loads only one selected file and 1 run all files in the folder.
 Files have to be in alphabetical order without special characters ChallengeSampleDataSet1, ChallengeSampleDataSet2, ChallengeSampleDataSet3 available in folder.
 -	@fullPath	= NULL, --UNC standard.
 The maximum length for a path is MAX_PATH, which is defined as 260 characters.
 Win 10 allows overriding this setting.
-Mandatory.
+Mandatory variable.
-- @minBuyDay  = NULL, --select minimum starting opening trade date.
-If Null selected will be a minimum value from the data loaded.
+- @minBuyDay  = NULL, --select minimum opening trade date.
+If Null is selected will be a minimum value from the data loaded.
-- @maxBuyDay  = NULL --select maximum starting opening trade date.
-If Null selected will be a maximum value from the data loaded.
+- @maxBuyDay  = NULL --select maximum opening trade date.
+If Null is selected will be a maximum value from the data loaded.

 Test files attached.